zhameersheraz/infinity-first-website/README.md

 # infinity-first-website
-This repository contains the very first website we created as part of the Infinity project.
-Originally built and hosted on the Infinity platform, we’ve now migrated the codebase to GitHub for version control and future development.
+This repository contains the first website I created using the Infinity platform.
+I originally built and hosted it there, and have now migrated the codebase to GitHub for version control and future updates.